Frikanalen/frikanalen/packages/playout/README.md

     # Install the requirements
     pip install -r requirements.txt

-    # And try the software (this will give you a white window if everything worked)
+    # And try the software
     ./fk-playout-service

 Or you can install it from Docker: